zhujingyang520/ucbsc/README.md

 First, we need to prepare the configuration file to specify the memory specification, such as the memory width (in bits), depth, operation corner and etc. A sampled configuration file `sample.conf` is provided to serve as a reference.

-Then the top Python wrapper `ucbsc` can be called to generate the all the library files for ASIC design flow.
+Note that in the cacti6.5, default generation is to issue `./cacti -infile cache.cfg `.
+Then the top Python wrapper `ucbsc` can be called to generate the all the library files for ASIC design flow, to sub the default version with Python wrapper.
 The configuration filename should be input as an argument of the `ucbsc`.
 For example, we can use the following command to generate the sampled library files:
 ```bash